Denbigh, Ruthin and Corwen Railway: Opening, in stages

 Raising the capital to construct the line proved difficult, and in the end the contractors David Davies and Thomas Savin formed a partnership and funded nearly all of the cost.
 The two men fell out and Davies severed his active involvements with the company, leaving Savin to control progress.
 He became the dominant force on the board.

 Part of the line opened, from Denbigh to Ruthin on 1 March 1862; there were two intermediate stations in the seven-mile line, at Llanrhaiadr and Rhewl.

 Savin was now totally in control; continuation of the construction to Gwyddelwern was authorised by the Board of Trade inspecting officer, Captain Tyler, and opening was planned for 12 May 1863, but that was delayed.
 Savin feared absorption of the company by the LNWR, and this did not suit his business interests: he wished to play the LNWR off against the GWR.
 Because of negotiations over the matter, it was not until 6 October 1864 that the line was opened throughout to Corwen.
 Even now this was only to a temporary station, a little short of Corwen on the Llangollen and Corwen Railway, which had become a satellite of the GWR.
 The actual connection to the GWR line opened nearly a year later, on 1 September 1865, when that company's station was ready.

-In fact GWR priorities changed, and the company lost interest in reaching Rhyl; the DR&CR turned to the LNWR camp, and its line was worked by the LNWR; the arrangement was authorised by Act of 1863.
+In fact GWR priorities changed, and the company lost interest in reaching Rhyl; the DR&CR turned to the LNWR camp, and its line was worked by the LNWR; the arrangement was authorised by the London and North Western Railway (Additional Powers) Act 1863 (26 & 27 Vict. c. ccxvii).

 Finance, and lease to the LNWR

 Savin was negotiating a lease of the line to the LNWR, but this was broken off in October 1864, and the LNWR were unco-operative about continuing the working arrangement.
 From 1 August 1865 Savin worked the line using hired locomotives, but Savin himself became bankrupt and the DR&CR board took control and worked the line directly.

 Rolling stock hired in from the Cambrian Railways was used, but a dispute with that company over payment of hire charges resulted in a rupture with them.
 The DR&CR went into receivership by 1866, but the company freed itself from that condition by 1871.
-A closer relationship with the LNWR was formalised from July 1878, and full vesting with the LNWR was authorised by Act of 3 July 1879.
+A closer relationship with the LNWR was formalised from July 1878, and full vesting with the LNWR was authorised by the London and North-western Railway (Denbigh, Ruthin, and Corwen Railway Vesting) Act 1879 (42 & 43 Vict. c. cxv) of 3 July 1879.